-Section 213(1.1) of Bill C-36 on "offering, providing or obtaining sexual services for consideration"
+Section 213(1.1) of Bill C-36 on "communicating to provide sexual services for consideration"

 In Canada v Bedford, the Supreme Court struck down Criminal Code section 213(1)(c) as an unconstitutional part of the existing "communicating" law, holding that the communicating prohibition's negative impact on the safety and lives of sex workers who work on the street was a grossly disproportionate response to the possibility of nuisance caused by street prostitution.
-Bill C-36 would replace this with section 213(1.1), a new communicating offence that would make it a crime for anyone to communicate "with any person - for the purpose of offering or providing sexual services for consideration - in a public place, or in any place open to public view, that is or is next to a place where persons under the age of 18 can reasonably be expected to be present."
-The new communications by sex workers and some third parties (whereas the earlier law applied to anyone, including a client), and only applying in public places, or places open to public view, that are - or are next to - places where a person under 18 can reasonably be expected to be present (whereas the old law applied to communicating in any public place).
+Bill C-36, as amended by the House of Commons, would replace this with section 213(1.1), a new communicating offence that would make it a crime for anyone to communicate "with any person - for the purpose of offering or providing sexual services for consideration - in a public place, or in any place open to public view, that is or is next to a school ground, playground or daycare centre."
+The new communicating offence differs from the earlier communicating law by specifically targeting communications by those who offer or provide sexual services, namely sex workers and some third parties (whereas the earlier law applied to anyone, including a client), and by only applying in public places, or places open to public view, that are - or are next to - school grounds, playgrounds or daycare centres (whereas the old law applied to communicating in any public place).

-While purporting to narrow the communicating prohibition that was struck down in Bedford, the wording of the proposed section 213(1.1) is open to very broad interpretation.
-Under section 213(2) of the Criminal Code, a "public place" is defined as "any place to which the public have access as of right or by invitation, express or implied, and it includes being inside a motor vehicle located in a public place or in any place open to public view."
-According to the Supreme Court of Canada, "access" means "the right or opportunity to reach or use or visit."6 As the presence of youth under 18 can reasonably be expected in many public places (e.g., anywhere on a public street), section 213(1.1) would cast a very wide net - including many indoor venues.
-Even sex workers who communicate in a private, indoor setting that is open to the general public, but to which people under the age of 18 are not permitted access (e.g., a licenced bar or club) could plausibly be at risk of prosecution because youth can reasonably be expected to be present on the public thoroughfare outside the establishment.
-In the case of clients, section 286.1 of Bill C-36 would also make it a crime for a client to communicate anywhere, whether in public or in private, to obtain sexual services - an even broader prohibition on client communication than existed before.
+While purporting to narrow the communicating prohibition that was struck down in Bedford, the wording of the proposed section 213(1.1) is open to broad interpretation.
+Under the existing section 213(2) of the Criminal Code, a "public place" is defined as "any place to which the public have access as of right or by invitation, express or implied, and it includes being inside a motor vehicle located in a public place or in any place open to public view."
+According to the Supreme Court of Canada, "access" means "the right or opportunity to reach or use or visit."
+The police will have considerable discretion not only to decide whether a given location is a "public place", but also whether it is "next to" one of the targeted locations (school ground, playground or daycare center), resulting in broad policing power and corresponding uncertainty and fear of arrest by sex workers working on the streets.
+The uncertainty around this prohibition could even plausibly affect sex workers who communicate in private indoor settings as indoor venues may also be considered "next to" one of the targeted locations.
+In the case of clients, the new section 286.1 proposed by Bill C-36 would also make it a crime for a client to communicate anywhere, whether in public or in private, to obtain sexual services - an even broader prohibition on client communication than existed before.